 A proper floor for your home gym.

-A resin floor turns a garage or spare room into a real home gym: one seamless, non-porous surface that wipes clean of sweat and chalk, takes racks, benches and rolling kit, and looks like a finished room rather than a bare slab.
-You lay rubber or a platform only where you actually drop weights.
+Resin is one of the best floors for a home or garage gym: a seamless, non-porous surface that wipes clean of sweat and chalk, takes racks, benches and rolling kit, and looks like a finished room rather than a bare slab.
+You drop weights onto rubber or a platform laid only where you need it.

 What you get